oricha/Flickrphotos/README.md

 # Flickrphotos
 ----------------------

-X is a simple REST application to demonstrate the use of geolocation, with Flickr and Google maps.
+Flickrphotos is a simple REST application to demonstrate the use of geolocation, with Flickr and Google maps.

 Add flickr API KEY, secrect key and GMAP KEY on aplication.properties